 There are many different agencies available to support adoption and fostering in Northern Ireland.

-HSC NI Adoption & Foster Care Service
+Contact HSC NI Adoption & Foster Care Central Service:

-Call 0800 0720 137 Visit adoptionandfostercare.hscni.net/
+Visit adoptionandfostercare.hscni.net/

 Fostering Network NI